-- 1. Take the TEAS Entrance Exam
+- 1. Take the TEAS VI Test.

-- 2. Submit an Online Application with non-refundable Application Fee of \$ 100.00
+- 2. Submit an Online Application with the non-refundable Application Fee of \$100.00

-- 3. Submit Application Packet to include:
+- 3. Submit the Application Packet to include:

 - a.
 Application Checklist

 - b.
-Official Transcripts
+Official Transcripts (college courses and high school)

 - c.
 3 References

 - 4. Interview Process:

-After a review of application, transcripts, references, and the TEAS test result the applicant will be notified via email to schedule an interview with the admission committee.
+After a review of application, transcripts, references, and the TEAS test result the applicant will be notified via email to schedule an interview with the Admissions, Progression, Graduation (APG) committee.